RTBathula/react-redux-api/README.md

 http://nodecompanyweb.herokuapp.com

 # Trivia
-Used ES6,Reactjs and Reduxjs for project.
+Used ES6,Reactjs and Reduxjs for this project.
 Using Reduxjs, avoided mutable updates to the data.
 Also made a good UI design on connecting to company api.
 Throughout the project, errors are respected(i.e properly showing) and showing spinners whenever is necessary.